emilbillberg/goals/README.md

 - [x] **Find a course in [MongoDB University]( https://university.mongodb.com/) I would like to take**

   Boom!
 Found a course and signed up for a course!
-I signed up for the course [M001: MongoDB Basics](https://university.mongodb.com/courses/M001/about) and it is three weeks long between 27th of June, 2017 to 18th of July, 2017.
+I signed up for the course [M001: MongoDB Basics](https://university.mongodb.com/courses/M001/about) and it is three weeks long between 27th of June to the 18th of July, 2017.

-- [ ] **Add six rules to my personal [JavaScript Style Guide](https://github.com/emilbillberg/javascript-style-guide)**
+- [x] **Add six rules to my personal [JavaScript Style Guide](https://github.com/emilbillberg/javascript-style-guide)**

-  [result goes here...]
+  Added eight rules to my style guide.
+I added some rules to Object, Arrays, & Strings.
+Many more rules needs to be added.
+The style guide is heavily inspired by [Airbnb's styleguide](https://github.com/airbnb/javascript/blob/master/README.md)

 - [ ] **Write a Medium article about a topic inspired from [Coding Interview University](https://github.com/jwasham/coding-interview-university)**